noeklk/noe_project_insight_back/README.md

 This API should allow :
 * students to rate their teacher's modules
 * administrators to create, read, update and delete sessions or modules or users.
+They can see the average sessions scores too.

 ## URL